Law and Christianity

 The Center has hosted major international conferences on such diverse topics as "Christianity and Democracy in Global Context," "Christianity and Human Rights," "The Problem and Promise of Proselytism," "Christian Jurisprudence," and others.
 Our McDonald Distinguished Christian Scholars Lecture Series brings in distinguished figures from Jimmy Carter and Desmond Tutu to Mary Ann Glendon and Wolfgang Huber.

-Nicholas Aroney, Margo A. Bagley, Wendell R. Bird, Kathleen A. Brady, Zachary Calo, Robert F. Cochran, Jr., Daniel Crane, Wim Decock, Norman Doe, Daniel L. Dreisbach, Robert M. Franklin, Richard W. Garnett, Samuel Gregg, Gordon Govens, Mark David Hall, Jeffrey Hammond, Allen D. Hertzke, Mark Hill, Russell Hittinger, E. Brooks Holifield, Carl R. Holladay, Timothy P. Jackson, Luke Timothy Johnson, Steven J. Kraftchick, Jan Love, Ellen Ott Marshall, Matthew Mirow, Kjell Å Modéer, Michael P. Moreland, Andrea Pin, Randall A. Poole, Jean Porter, Philip L. Reynolds, Mathias Schmoeckel, Timothy Shah, Ted A. Smith, Brent A. Strawn, Steven Michael Tipton, Javier Martínez-Torrón, Paul Valliere, Johan D. van der Vyver, Michael Welker, and Paul J. Zwier
+Nicholas Aroney, Margo A. Bagley, Wendell R. Bird, Kathleen A. Brady, Zachary Calo, Robert F. Cochran, Jr., Daniel Crane, Wim Decock, Norman Doe, Daniel L. Dreisbach, Robert M. Franklin, Richard W. Garnett, Samuel Gregg, Mark David Hall, Jeffrey Hammond, Allen D. Hertzke, Mark Hill, Russell Hittinger, E. Brooks Holifield, Carl R. Holladay, Timothy P. Jackson, Luke Timothy Johnson, Steven J. Kraftchick, Jan Love, Ellen Ott Marshall, Matthew Mirow, Kjell Å Modéer, Michael P. Moreland, Andrea Pin, Randall A. Poole, Jean Porter, Philip L. Reynolds, Mathias Schmoeckel, Timothy Shah, Ted A. Smith, Brent A. Strawn, Steven Michael Tipton, Javier Martínez-Torrón, Paul Valliere, Johan D. van der Vyver, and Michael Welker.

 Law and Christianity Book Series